Religion in Australia: Baháʼí Faith

 The Baháʼí Faith first arrived in Australia in 1922, and at less than 0.1% of the total population, is one of the smaller religious minorities.
 The Sydney Baháʼí Temple is situated in Ingleside, a northern suburb of Sydney.
 According to Jennifer Taylor, a historian at Sydney University, it is among Sydney's four most significant religious buildings constructed in the twentieth century.
 Dedicated in 1961, it was also the world's fourth Baháʼí House of Worship to be completed.

 The 1996 Australian Census lists Baháʼí membership at just under 9,000.
 In 2001, the second edition of A Practical Reference to Religious Diversity for Operational Police and Emergency Services added the Baháʼí Faith to its coverage of religions in Australia and noted that the community had grown to over 11,000.
-The Association of Religion Data Archives (relying on World Christian Encyclopedia) estimated some 17,700 Baháʼís in 2005, and over 19,300 in 2010.
-However, census data from 2016 reported a much lower population of only 13,988.
+Census data from 2016 reported a population of 13,988.